BraedenRuff/SpaceInvaders/README.md

 -Scoreboard (only works per instance cause I didn't end up getting around to storing the data in a file anywhere) - have to beat final boss to show it though ;)
 -Shields the player can hide behind that stops all bullets -Included a give credit button so you can just upgrade your ship if you don't want to grind, but you ARE cheating just so you know :p

+To run it just download it from here: https://www.dropbox.com/s/q5mbdyd201lvpzr/SpaceInvaders.rar?dl=0 Extract it and run the .exe